Phaedra-T/MathAdventure/README.md

   -D or <right_arrowkey> to go right
   -Space or <up_arrowkey> to jump
   -S or <down_arrowkey> to enter a tube (level 3 specific)

+***Currently having some issues with upload, use link to drive to open